Sarmad426/Generative-AI/0-AI-ML-Basics/Readme.md

 ### Convolutional Neural Networks (CNNs)

-Convolutional neural networks are a type of neural network designed for processing grid-like data, such as images and videos.
-CNNs use convolutional layers to extract features from the input data and pooling layers to reduce the dimensionality of the features.
-CNNs have been highly successful in tasks such as image recognition and object detection.
+A **Convolutional Neural Network (CNN)** is a deep learning model widely used in **computer vision** tasks like image classification, object detection, and segmentation.
+It automatically learns spatial features through convolutional layers, which detect patterns such as edges and textures in images.
+Pooling layers reduce the dimensionality, while fully connected layers help classify the learned features.
+CNNs are highly effective in tasks requiring image analysis, such as facial recognition and medical imaging.

 ### Recurrent Neural Networks (RNNs)